molsonkiko/JsonToolsNppPlugin/docs/README.md

 You can click on the nodes in that tree to see the children.
 When you do this, the caret will snap to the line of the node you've selected.

+*NOTE: If you submit a RemesPath query that is anything other than the default `@`, the JSON tree may no longer send the caret to the correct line.
+It's a bit unpredictable.*

 If a node has a `+` or `-` sign next to it, you can click on that button to expand the children of the node, as shown here.

 ![JSON viewer tree partially expanded](/docs/tree%20partially%20expanded.PNG?raw=true "JSON Viewer tree partially expanded")